How to Write an ATS-friendly CV in 2025? Tips to Help you Beat the System

 For more advice, read the article on how to improve your CV.

-2. Incorporate action verbs
+2. Start sentences with action verbs

 3. Choose the right format